Bézout's identity

 In mathematics, Bézout's identity (also called Bézout's lemma), named after Étienne Bézout who proved it for polynomials, is a theorem which relates two arbitrary integers with their greatest common divisor.
-The theorem's statement is as follows :
+The theorem's statement is as follows:

 Bézout's identity Let a and b be integers with greatest common divisor d.
 Then there exist integers x and y such that ax + by = d.
 Moreover, the integers of the form az + bt are exactly the multiples of d.

-Here the greatest common divisor of 0 and 0 is taken to be 0.
+(The greatest common divisor of 0 and 0 is taken to be 0.)
 The integers x and y are called Bézout coefficients for (a, b); they are not unique.
-A pair of Bézout coefficients can be computed by the extended Euclidean algorithm, and this pair is, in the case of integers one of the two pairs such that |x| ≤ |b/d| and |y| ≤ |a/d|; equality occurs only if one of a and b is a multiple of the other.
+The extended Euclidean algorithm can be used to compute a minimal pair of Bézout coefficients, meaning they satisfy $|x|\leq |b/d|$ and $|y|<|a/d|$; equality occurs only if one of a and b is a multiple of the other, and otherwise there exist exactly two minimal pairs.

-As an example, the greatest common divisor of 15 and 69 is 3, and 3 can be written as a combination of 15 and 69 as 3 = 15 × (−9) + 69 × 2, with Bézout coefficients −9 and 2.